MarkCWirt/ethereum-tutorial/documentation/deploy/README.rst

 A few things to note:

-* The output of ``solc`` was pasted into the combined-output/abu box.
+* The output of ``solc`` was pasted into the combined-output/ABI box.
 Parity automatically broke the binary out and placed in the correct place.
 * When using the combined output make sure to choose the correct contract under "Select a contract".
 All of the dependencies will also be listed there.
-Make sure to choose the correct, top-level contract.
+Make sure to choose the correct, top-level contract (in this case ``TutorialCoin.sol:TutorialCoin``).

-After you ``Create`` you will be taken to a screen to approve the deployment from the account that was specified.
+After you choose ``create`` you will be taken to a screen to approve the deployment from the account that was specified.
 After you've done this, in a few minutes (or seconds) the contract should be deployed.
 Upon success the contract should show up on the contracts page: